TeraBaito/jaidens-discord-utilities/README.md

 ### [Join the server](https://discord.gg/gArXkYz)

 ## Description
 Ari Bot is focused on providing the r/JA server and its members an efficient and useful variety of features.
-Its main focus has been the utility (for so the repository name), being the ying to the yang, Tofu Bot from [MaxTechnics](https://github.com/MaxTechnics) (where he covers the more fun aspect of stuffs)
+Its main focus has been the utility (for so the repository name)

 Some of the main features Ari Bot includes are:
 * Information/Util commands (user-info, server-info, avatar)